duzun/hQuery.php/README.md

 include_once '/path/to/libs/hquery.php';

 // Set the cache path - must be a writable folder
-// If not set, hQuery::fromURL() whould make a new request on each call hQuery::$cache_path = "/path/to/cache";
+// If not set, hQuery::fromURL() would make a new request on each call hQuery::$cache_path = "/path/to/cache";

-// Time to keed request data in cache, seconds
+// Time to keep request data in cache, seconds
-// A value of 0 disables cahce hQuery::$cache_expires = 3600; // default one hour
+// A value of 0 disables cache hQuery::$cache_expires = 3600; // default one hour
 ```

-I would recomend using [php-http/cache-plugin](http://docs.php-http.org/en/latest/plugins/cache.html)
+I would recommend using [php-http/cache-plugin](http://docs.php-http.org/en/latest/plugins/cache.html)
 with a [PSR-7 client](http://docs.php-http.org/en/latest/clients.html) for better flexibility.

 ### Load HTML from a file